 Jones Ranch Trail

-The Jones Ranch Trail is an easy-intermediate trail in Payson Canyon near Payson Lakes, perfect for a short ride by a beginning mountain biker.
+The Jones Ranch Trail is an easy-intermediate trail in Payson Canyon near Payson Lakes, perfect for a short ride by a well-conditioned but beginning mountain biker.
 The trail can be ridden out-and-back, or as a loop using a short section of the Nebo Loop road, riding the trail either uphill or downhill.
-This trail also offers a downhill route with shuttle for DH junkies.
-Bikers also use Jones Ranch as part of the Blackhawk Loop or Shram Creek Loop.

-The trail has a lot of recent improvements.
+The lower trail has a lot of recent improvements.
 The surface is mostly packed dirt, with occasional rocks and roots.
 But depending on moisture and horse traffic, there may be some damp and deeply hoof-hammered spots.
 Starting altitude is 7500 feet.
 The slope is reasonable.

 The trail is firm enough to ride in early June.
 But the local cowboys ride this trail while it's still muddy, so you may find some areas of the trail extremely rough and "post-holed."
 These areas are usually short and easily walked, and they smooth out as more hikers, bikes, and horses hit the trail.
 If you're taking a new rider who can't handle rough trail surface, check the trail conditions on the UMB forum before riding.